Teerdha4406/DSA-Problem-Suggester/README.md

     Download this project as a ZIP or clone the repository.

 2.  **Add Your API Key:**
-    Paste your Gemini API key into `scipt.js` in the following format:
+    Paste your Gemini API key into `script.js` and `quiz.html` in the following format:
     ```javascript
     const API_KEY = "YOUR_API_KEY_GOES_HERE";
     ```